chinapedia/wikipedia.abstract.en/Page/Pythagoras.md

 On literature

-Paradiso_Canto_31.jpg's description of Heaven in his _Paradiso_ incorporates Pythagorean numerology.]]
+'s description of Heaven in his _Paradiso_ incorporates Pythagorean numerology.]]

 Dante Alighieri was fascinated by Pythagorean numerology and based his descriptions of Hell, Purgatory, and Heaven on Pythagorean numbers.
 Dante wrote that Pythagoras saw Unity as Good and Plurality as Evil and, in _Paradiso_ XV, 56–57, he declares: "five and six, if understood, ray forth from unity."
 The number eleven and its multiples are found throughout the _Divine Comedy_, each book of which has thirty-three cantos, except for the _Inferno_, which has thirty-four, the first of which serves as a general introduction.
 Dante describes the ninth and tenth bolgias in the Eighth Circle of Hell as being twenty-two miles and eleven miles respectively, which correspond to the fraction , which was the Pythagorean approximation of pi.
 Hell, Purgatory, and Heaven are all described as circular and Dante compares the wonder of God's majesty to the mathematical puzzle of squaring the circle.
 The number three also features prominently: the _Divine Comedy_ has three parts and Beatrice is associated with the number nine, which is equal to three times three.